Gravitational waves from the vacuum decay with LISA: Summary and discussions

 In one of our previous works, we investigated gravitational waves from cosmic bubble collisions, in which time-domain gravitational waveforms were directly obtained by integrating the energy-momentum tensors over the volume of the wave sources~\cite{Kim:2014ara}.
-Both the time-domain and the frequency-domain of the gravitational wave analysis in the context of the bubble collisions might be interesting not only theoretical but also the experimental point of view.
-Through this work, along with the previous work, it is thought that they will be in a mutually complementary relationship to investigate the cosmological gravitational wave spectrum.
+Both the time- and frequency-domains of the gravitational wave analysis in the context of the bubble collisions might be interesting not only theoretical but also from the experimental perspective.
+Based on this work, along with the previous work, it is believed that they will be in a mutually complementary relationship to investigate the cosmological gravitational wave spectrum.

-It will be also interesting to study bubble collisions not only in Einstein's gravity but also in various other models including string-inspired scenarios \cite{Hwang:2013zaa,Hansen:2014rua,Hansen:2015dxa} or modified gravity models \cite{Hwang:2010aj,Hwang:2011kg,Chen:2015nma}.
-We leave them for future research topics.
+It will also be interesting to study bubble collisions not only in Einstein's gravity but also in various other models including string-inspired scenarios \cite{Hwang:2013zaa,Hansen:2014rua,Hansen:2015dxa} or modified gravity models \cite{Hwang:2010aj,Hwang:2011kg,Chen:2015nma}.
+We leave these possible directions for future research topics.